chenlabUIUC/OrientedPhaseDomain/README.md

 (A) For mapping the strain and domain structures in cathode particles

+The matrixes of reciprocal lattice vectors are obtained by analyzing the 4D-STEM datasets using the “imToolBox” software package.
+For the instructions on how to analyze the raw 4D-STEM datasets and how to obtain the reciprocal lattice vectors, please refer to: https://github.com/flysteven/imToolBox

-The matrixes of g-vectors are obtained from the 4D-STEM data using the “imToolBox” software.
-An example of matrix of g-vectors are provided ((g220).xlsx and (g002).xlsx).
-An example of mask is provided.
-The following steps should be executed only once (installation):
+An example of matrixes of reciprocal lattice vectors are provided ((g220).xlsx and (g002).xlsx), as well as the corresponding strain mask for the cathode particle.
+The following procedures illustrate how to map strain and domain distribution based on the matrixes of reciprocal lattice vectors.
+The following steps should be executed only once:

 1. Open "calculate_strain_g220_g002.m" and run it.
 2. Open "CreatPremask.m" and run it.
 Import ""mask-Pre.tif" in ImageJ and manually create a mask by delienating the particle shape.